scrapinghub/splash/docs/scripting-ref.rst

 * height - integer, requested viewport height in pixels.

-This will change the size of the visible area and subsequent rendering commands, e.g. :ref:`splash-png`, will produce an image with the specified size.
+This will change the size of the visible area and subsequent rendering commands, e.g., :ref:`splash-png`, will produce an image with the specified size.

 :ref:`splash-png` uses the viewport size.